 It costs money to store oil no one wants, and thus the negative price represented an incentive for buyers to buy and store oil.

-Further, this excess of supply was arguably a result of oil production not slowing down while COVID-19 slowed down the world economy, especially in respect to the demand for manufacturing and transportation.
+Further, this excess of supply was arguably a result of oil production not slowing down while COVID-19 slowed down the world economy, especially with respect to the demand for manufacturing and transportation.

 FACT: Although stocks can’t go negative, futures contracts and the price of commodities like oil can.
 A negative price just represents a situation in which the seller pays the buyer to take the commodity.
 The actual negative price is the current price being paid, the futures price is a price agreed to be paid by a certain “expiration” date.